mubinbin/MastermindGame/README.md

 # MastermindGame

 ## Introduction ##
 I built the game as a web app by using Spring Boot.
 I used Java to build the backend (setting difficulty level and getting the random number combination).
-For the frontend, I use JSP page with some simple css styling as well as a JavaScript file to handle the game implementation logic (comparing the result, reducing the number of attempt, and checking if the user win).
+For the frontend, I use JSP page with some simple css styling as well as a JavaScript file to handle the game implementation logic (checking the result, reducing the number of attempt, and checking if the user win).

 ## How to Run the App ##
 Download the app with the command "git clone https://github.com/mubinbin/MastermindGame.git".